aidyp/adp/unlisted/passwords.md

 The average person remembers something like [However many passwords they can remember, I bet it's not much].
 Clearly, there's no way to remember the number of distinct passwords we need.
 Even if those passwords are 'easy to remember' Most people reach for one of three resolutions

+- ~~Use the same password more than once~~

-- Come up with a 'password rule' that doesn't mean you have to remember different passwords
+- Come up with a 'password rule' so that you don't have to remember passwords
 - Write all the unique passwords down somewhere
-- ~~Use the same password more than once~~

 Let's review each in turn.

 #### password rule

 It's tempting to come up with a set of rules that means you never have to remember a password.
+As long as the rule is secret, then only you can get the right password.
 This might be something simple like `name of website + 123`, which will produce a set of unique passwords.
 It might be more complex like.

 Seems perfect.
 All you have to remember is the rule, and then every time you visit the website you can reconstruct your password on the fly.
 As long as the rule is sufficiently complex, there's no way an attacker could guess your rule.